Drachenburg Castle front view with sunset

 Open today

-From Neanderthals to the present day.
-An eventful journey through time from the Stone Age to the present day awaits visitors to the LVR-LandesMuseum.
-Founded in 1820, the museum presents its collection with impressive cultural highlights of the Rhineland and its inhabitants: Neanderthals, Celts, Romans, Franks...
-There are outstanding finds, treasures and works of art from 400,000 years on display here.
-A wide range of workshops and events invite children, young people and adults to embark on ever new journeys of discovery from the Stone Age to the present day, making the museum a place of research, experience and learning.
+From Neanderthal man to the present day.
+An eventful journey through time from the Stone Age to the present awaits visitors to the LVR-LandesMuseum.
+Founded in 1820, the house presents its collection with impressive cultural highlights of the Rhineland and its inhabitants: Neanderthals, Celts, Romans, Franks...
+Here you can see outstanding finds, treasures and works of art from 400,000 years.
+A diverse range of workshops and events invites children, young people and adults on ever new journeys of discovery from the Stone Age to the present day and makes the museum a place of research, experience and learning.

 Learn more